ygeorg01/PUT/index.md

 ![pipeline](pipeline.png)

-At each iteration our system creates a \textit{partially textured image} by rendering the 3D geometry(top left) using the synthesized texture atlas from previous iterations.
+At each iteration our system creates a partially textured image by rendering the 3D geometry(top left) using the synthesized texture atlas from previous iterations.
 The \textit{texture propagation module} uses the generated image to update the texture atlas.
 The updated atlas that contains the new textures is used for the next iteration.
 A visualization of our iterative texturing synthesis output is displayed on a building facade on the right.

 ### Results